-- 1. Spark plug gap - 2.
-Clean the surface of the spark plug gasket and its mating surface, and then wipe off any grime from the spark plug threads. - 3.
+- 1. Clean the surface of the spark plug gasket and its mating surface, and then wipe off any grime from the spark plug threads. - 2.
 Install the spark plug with the spark plug wrench, and then tighten it to the specified torque.